Kat-9003CF/address-book/README.md

 ## Install and run the app

 This project uses Yarn as a package manager.
+If you don't have yarn, it can be added with npm which comes bundled with Node.js.

+`npm install --global yarn`

 After cloning the repo: